Loading...

 How to consume butternut soup without glucose spikes

-Add a splash of vinegar, such as apple cider vinegar, to your soup or salad.
-Vinegar can help improve insulin sensitivity.
+Consider adding a splash of apple cider vinegar or balsamic vinegar to your soup or salad.
+Vinegar has been shown to improve insulin sensitivity and slow carbohydrate absorption.

 Stay Hydrated